oercompbiomed/Seili-2020/README.md

 ### Pre-course material on OpenEdx
 Here is the Python, R and Friends part of our OpenEdx course transformed into a Rise course for the purpose of being pre-course material for the online Summer School: https://rise.articulate.com/share/Y-vw0ZckATqKqyh4u44c8p9YN-UEtr8r

+### Introductory lecture

+Tentative: *Why are computational skills needed in biomedicine - relevance to uncovering disease mechanisms and for diagnostics*

 __________________________________________________________________________<br>

 ## Project work